MarcoLonardo/SWE-Project-Methodology-and-Architecture-Design/comp0035_coursework1.md

 </p>

 Finally, the last part of the exploration was Time, providing an example of how indicators changed by year.
+Indeed, even though we decided to tranform all the years as rows, we still have the opportunity to perform some basic data visualization.
 In this case, there was no need to split the data, and we were able to plot the mean of all the indicators by the Years.